Revenge on Your Mind

 From Avenger to Protector

-But underneath all the drama and philosophy is a silence.
-The silence of the child you used to be—the one who walked the world carefree.
-Then you were misled, taken advantage of, insulted, and abused.
-And you learned not to trust people.
-You refused to be a victim, so you became an avenger instead.
+The emotional wound originally opened when you learned the hard way that you can’t trust everyone.
+So you refused to let yourself by victimized, and worked to become the avenger instead.
+You found strength in your voice.
 You built walls and found weapons.
-You stayed in your cage.
 You planned your ultimate revenge.
-But while you were busy trying to undo the wrongs of others, the wounds of your inner child never stopped bleeding.
-That child was abandoned not only by others, but also by you—just so you could survive.
+But while you were busy trying to return the wrongs of others, the original wound never stopped bleeding.
+Your inner child was abandoned not only by others, but also by you—just so you could survive.

-Now the invulnerable walls, the avenger role, the fire that once kept you alive are having the opposite effect of what you accepted them for.
-They’re preventing you from acknowledging the ways you’ve been not just wronged—but hurt.
-And until you can acknowledge the hurt, it’s impossible to heal.
+Now the claims that no one can hurt you, the self-righteous condemnations and war cries, the fire that once kept you energized, are not having the effect you hoped for.
+They’re keeping the pain alive, and preventing you from acknowledging the ways you’ve been not just wronged—but hurt.
+And until you acknowledge this, it’s not possible to heal.

 The moment you’re really waiting for isn’t when your enemy finally collapses.
 It’s when you no longer need them to.
-Your dignity was never determined by how they treated you.
+Because your dignity was never determined by how they treated you.
 And your healing doesn’t have to wait until they are defeated or proven wrong.
+It’s time to stop waiting on them and take responsibility for your own healing.

 That doesn’t mean you need to naïvely surrender.
-No. You’re called to a different role altogether: the dignified role of a protector.
-To stand guard over your inner child and not abandon him again.
-To give him the care and safety no one else did.
-To walk away from toxic relationships and set healthy boundaries that say, “never again.”
+No. You’re called to a different role altogether, and an active one: to become the protector of who you used to be—the protector you wish you had before.
+Your mission is to stand guard over your inner child and never to abandon him again.
+To give him the care and safety that no one else did.
+To walk away from toxic relationships and habits, and set healthy boundaries that say, “never again.”
+But most importantly, to hear his voice again.

 That’s the beginning of your real healing, and the proof of your strength.
-Not the strength of an avenger—who buries his vulnerability, lives in reaction, and takes pleasure in planning to harm; but the strength of a protector—who uses that strength for good because he knows who he is, independent of his enemies, and he protects himself and others.
-Step into this role, and you can walk free while knowing this is courage.
-First you heal yourself, and then you protect others from what you went though.
-And this gives you honor, purpose, and meaning.
+Not the strength of an avenger who buries his vulnerability, reacts out of hatred, and takes pleasure in seeing his enemy suffer; but the strength of a protector—someone who uses his strength for good because he knows who he is, independent of his enemies, and he cares profoundly about himself and others.

-First you suffer an injustice yourself.
-Then you watch abusers walk free, victims get shamed and bystanders remain silent.
-And it undermines your trust not just in specific wrongdoers, but in the whole world.
+Not only did you feel betrayed by someone in particular, but you also felt abandoned by the people who were supposed to protect you.
+And this can change your whole worldview.
+First you suffer this abandonment yourself.
+Then you see it happen to other people.
+Abusers walk free, victims are ignored, and bystanders remain silent.
 It makes you ask: Why don’t people stand up for what’s right?
 Why does God allow bad things to happen to good people?
-You wonder if the world nothing more than power crushing the weak.
-Because if destiny doesn’t clearly punish the wrongdoers, and the world rewards them—then reality itself feels like a betrayal.
+Is this world nothing more than the powerful crushing the weak?
+Because if destiny doesn’t punish the wrongdoers, and the world rewards them—it might seem like reality itself is a betrayal.

-Somehow, it’s in everyone’s fate to encounter at least one awful person in this world.
+Why this happens, we don’t know for sure.
+The Vaishnava tradition says that it’s karma from your past lives, and God’s law is that we all get back what we did in some past life.
+Stoic philosophers say that virtue is it’s own reward, so the wrongdoer hurts himself, while you benefit by responding with integrity and courage.
+Regardless, it’s in everyone’s fate to encounter at least one awful person in this world.
 And sometimes, you didn’t know any better than to hope they would reward your sincerity, or even play an important role in your life.
-The rude awakening to their true nature that comes when they betray you.
-It crushes your hopes and ideals, and makes you feel humiliation and shame.
+The rude awakening comes when they betray you, and you realize this world can be an awful place sometimes.
+It crushes your hopes, and makes you feel humiliation and shame.

 You can call this experience the knife point.
 The moment it touches your vulnerable flesh, you’re left with a wound.

-From here, there are two directions you can go:
+But from here, you have two directions you can go:

 As Krishna says in the Bhagavad-Gita (6.23):

-“Understand freedom to be that state which severs the connection with suffering.”
+“Understand freedom to be that principle which severs your bondage to suffering.”

 When the knot that once bound you to the knife point is undone, the trauma is resolved.
-And you’re finally free to return to yourself—not as the naïve soul who once believed everyone would honor your sincerity, but as one who has seen cages and broken them.
-The world may forget.
-The wrongdoer might live on.
+And you’re finally free to return to yourself—not as the naïve soul who once believed everyone would honor your sincerity, but as a renewed person who has broken the cage of resentment and not been broken by it.